 - References to the inclusion of models provided by third parties in Research and Digital Services have been added. - On June 30, 2020, the Private Investors program will be "soft closed".
 This program status change means that no new accounts will be opened on the Private Investors platform after June 30, 2020.
 However, existing Private Investors clients will be able to add and withdraw funds in their existing accounts as well as make strategy changes after this date.

 Item 5 - Fees and Compensation

-• The fee schedules for the new Tax Managed Equity Investment Strategies and the new Municipal Opportunities Fixed Income Strategy have been added for BlackRock's Dual Contract Separately Managed Account Program.
+• The fee schedule for the new Tax Managed Equity Investment Strategies has been added for BlackRock's Dual Contract Separately Managed Account Program.

 Item 8 - Methods of Analysis, Investment Strategies and Risk of Loss